-The other potential downside for some customers is that GS Bank only has two offerings at the moment: online savings and CDs.
+The other potential downside for some customers is that Marcus by Goldman Sachs® only has two offerings at the moment: online savings and CDs.
 If you like using the same bank for checking and other retail banking, this may not be the company for you.

-A GS Bank savings account could help you earn a decent amount of interest on your savings, but it isn’t a suitable replacement for your current retail bank.
-With no retail locations, ATMs, checking accounts or even a mobile app offered, there is no way you could switch over solely to GS Bank even if you wished to.
+A Marcus savings account could help you earn a decent amount of interest on your savings, but it isn’t a suitable replacement for your current retail bank.
+With no retail locations, ATMs or checking accounts, there is no way you could switch over solely to Marcus even if you wished to.

 The best use of its offerings is as an additional account for long-term liquid (easily accessible as compared to a retirement account) savings.
 Current rate offers are higher than competitors, and you won’t be charged for opening an account.
 Plus, there’s no minimum deposit for a savings account.